+Why UKKO.fi?

-If light entrepreneurship is not for you UKKO.
-Why UKKO.fi? fi has also a service for private traders.
-All the different bookkeeping and invoicing services under the same roof!
-Altogether, UKKO.fi's Simplified interactions with Vero, the Finnish services for entrepreneurs are there for you tax agency.
-Unlike other countries, the USA for to help your paperwork, take care of official example, in Finland self-employed persons payments and guide you through the jungle don't pay their taxes on a guarterly or yearly of important issues of entrepreneurship with basis.
-Self-employed persons pay their taxes information that is easy to understand.
-Simply every time they receive payment.
-In the USA as put, UKKO.fi is there to ease your life by giving in many other places, a self-employed can work you more time to concentrate on your work and happily creating contracts and invoicing clients. making money.
+Simplified interactions with Vero, the Finnish tax agency.
+Unlike other countries, the USA for example, in Finland self-employed persons don't pay their taxes on a quarterly or yearly basis.
+Self-employed persons pay their taxes every time they receive payment.
+In the USA as in many other places, a self-employed can work happily creating contracts and invoicing clients.
 But it's on the self-employed to declare their income and pay their taxes.
 If they don't then the consequences are theirs alone to suffer.

 So as a light entrepreneur, not having established a business, I can keep getting new jobs, signing contracts and invoicing without the involvement of the tax agency.
-But come the end of the financial year I need to make sure my invoices are up-to-date, and I've been paid correctly so I can pay the appropriate amount of tax.
+But come the end of the financial year I need to make sure my invoices are up-to-date, and I've been paid correctly so I can pay the appropriate amount of tax